Modelur/docs/docs/reference/survey.md

 Urban Control - Land Use
 ------------------------

-This section displays _Gross Floor Area_ and _Number of Primary and Secundary units_ for the selected Land Use.
-[Primary and Secundary units](land_use#units) are defined in _Land Use tab_ for each Land Use type.
+This section displays _Gross Floor Area_ and _Number of Primary and Secondary units_ for the selected Land Use.
+[Primary and Secondary units](land_use#units) are defined in _Land Use tab_ for each Land Use type.

 Development Timeline
 --------------------